Joseph Winthrop Holley

-Joseph Winthrop Holley (1874 – 1958) was a 19th-century American educator and author.
+Joseph Winthrop Holley (1874 – 1958) was a 19th-century African American educator and author.
 He is best known as the founder of Albany State University, which he founded in 1903 as the Albany Bible and Manual Training Institute.
 He served as the school's president from its inception until his retirement in 1943.

 Born in Winnsboro, South Carolina in 1874 to two former slaves, Holley attended school at Phillips Andover Academy in Andover, Massachusetts.
 Wishing to enter the ministry, in preparation, he finished his education at Lincoln University in Pennsylvania.

 Early life and education

 Holley was born to George and Mary Lucinda, two former slaves, in Winnsboro, South Carolina.
 His mother was a domestic servant and his father a skilled leather worker.
 He was the fifth of eleven children and attended Presbyterian freedmen schools.

 He attended Fairfield Institute in Winnsboro until it closed.
 He was sent by training teachers, Reverend Loomis and his wife, to Brainerd Institute, and later continued his education at Revere Lay College in Massachusetts.
 It was around this time that Holley met the Hazard family, who would support him in his education by helping him attend the Phillips Andover Academy in Massachusetts, and eventually finish his education at Lincoln University in Pennsylvania.
 The Hazard family would be an important life connection for Holley as they would support his endeavors to start a school.